 R.M.
 Sánchez-Camus, known as Marcelo, is a creative practitioner born in New York City to parents who emigrated from Chile.
 His research interests include audience interaction, public spectacle, social systems, the body politic and urban imagination.
 His arts practice include collaborative performance-making, psychogeographic explorations, installations and socially-engaged live events.
 Marcelo is the co-founder of Social Art Network UK and recently co-convened the Social Art Summit in Sheffield leading to the world’s first Social Art Biennial.
 He has extensive experience in arts & health with a focus on arts as a therapeutic intervention in the dying process.
 Recent partners include Tate Exchange, Site Gallery, Freedom Festival, Artangel and People United.
 Recent publications including the journal articles Righting On Social Practice, Defining Praxis in Social Engagement and the books Applied Live Art: Co-authorship in Socially Engaged Site-Responsive Performance Practice and a chapter in End of Life Care: A Guide for Therapists, Artists and Arts Therapists.

-Marcelo is launching his project created from the Elan Links Artist Residency programme at the Festival of Nature and Wellness 26-28 July 2019.
+Marcelo is launching his project created from the Elan Links Artist Residency programme at the Natural Elan Festival; the Natural World and Wellbeing 26-29 July 2019.
 He spent 4 weeks living in Elan Valley in the Autumn and Winter of 2018.

 What drew you to the artist residency in the Elan Valley?